FizleWit/Sabil_Shot/README.md

 5. Automatically set min and max values for the region size, x, and y offsets based off the dsiplay being used and system variables.

+6. Prevent action replay from occuring when recording is in progress and prevent recording from happening when action replay is in progress.